yorennz/area/README.md

 # Area - Automate Your Workflows

 **Area** is a project that aims to create a platform similar to Zapier, allowing users to combine various services through triggers and actions.
-We developed it as a four-person collaboration **October 2023**.
+We developed it as a four-person collaboration in **October 2023**.

 **Note:** This project is no longer maintained, and you may encounter issues while using it.
 For this reason, the mobile part of the project has been removed from the Docker build.